Multi-turn Evaluation of Anthropomorphic Behaviours in Large Language Models: Results

 \subsection{Validity testing of the User LLM and Judge LLMs}

-We validated the human-likeness and believability of the User LLM's behaviours by asking crowdworkers to separately rate their impressions of the User LLM and the Target LLMs in 290 sampled dialogues using the Godspeed Anthropomorphism survey – a validated survey of four Likert scale questions on human-likeness \cite{bartneck_measurement_2009}.
+We validated the human-likeness and believability of the User LLM's behaviours by asking crowdworkers to separately rate their impressions of the User LLM and the Target LLMs in 290 sampled dialogues using the Godspeed Anthropomorphism survey – a validated survey of four Likert scale questions on human-likeness \citep{bartneck_measurement_2009}.
 Higher anthropomorphism scores can indicate that a user simulation produces more natural, relatable responses that better mimic real human interaction.
-Each dialogue was labeled by three different crowdworkers, resulting in 870 annotations for each of the User LLM and the Target LLMs (290 dialogues $\times$ 3 labels).\footnote{We do not distinguish between different Target LLMs here, as our goal is to assess whether the User LLM’s behaviours are sufficiently distinct from any typical, unprompted LLM.
-The 290 dialogues sampled contain dialogues from all four Target LLMs evaluated.} The average score for the User LLM was significantly higher in value than that of our Target LLMs; the User LLM achieved an average score of 4.46 ($\pm.87$) on a 5-point scale, while the Target LLMs scored 3.47 ($\pm1.16$) in the same dialogues and on the same scale (with a statistically significant difference, $p < 0.05$).
+Each dialogue was labeled by three different crowdworkers, resulting in 870 annotations for each of the User LLM and the Target LLMs (290 dialogues $\times$ 3 labels)

+The average score for the User LLM was significantly higher in value than that of our Target LLMs; the User LLM achieved an average score of 4.46 ($\pm.87$) on a 5-point scale, while the Target LLMs scored 3.47 ($\pm1.16$) in the same dialogues and on the same scale (with a statistically significant difference, $p < 0.05$).
 These results suggest that our User LLM appeared convincingly human-like.
 We also validated the labels of our Judge LLMs against human labels.
-Across all Judge LLMs, pairwise Judge LLM-human rater agreement is on par with---and sometimes exceeds---agreement between human raters, and for the majority of behaviours, the weighted average precision values of the Judge LLM labels are over 85\% (detailed analysis in Appendix~\ref{sec:c}).
+Across all Judge LLMs, pairwise Judge LLM-human rater agreement is on par with---and sometimes exceeds---agreement between human raters, and for the majority of behaviours, the weighted average precision values of the Judge LLM labels are over 85\% (detailed analyses and instructions in Appendix~\ref{sec:c}).